essic/prez-fsharp-quickie-for-cshap-dev/PITCHME.md

 Anything written in C# can be used in F# !

 +++
+In fact it's true for everything running on the .NET Runtime...

++++

 The reverse is true for all basic F# that you can write. <br /> Special cases includes features depending on the F# compilers.